Welcome

 And also with you.

-Hear the Gospel of our Saviour Christ according to Saint John, in the 16th chapter, beginning at the 12th verse.
+Hear the Gospel of our Saviour Christ according to Saint Luke, in the 13th chapter, beginning at the 10th verse.

 Glory to you, Lord Jesus Christ.